- Online Training

 The Physical track will focus on general physical fitness for the non-athlete.
 Throughout the year the student will be introduced to dynamic mobility and flexibility movements, proper running mechanics, bodyweight and weighted exercises, conditioning drills and intramural type games.

 The end goal stays the same regardless if you are in the Performance track or the Physical track, it is to prepare our students physically for college.
 We want our students to enter college able to confidently put together a workout program and know how to use the equipment in the student rec center.
 If our students are blessed enough to participate in collegiate athletics, we expect them to report to the college strength coach in great shape knowing how to perform the drills, exercises and weightlifting movements with excellent technique.

 In my 17 years as a strength and conditioning coach, I have learned that there is not one “right” way to do anything.
 Programs are adjusted and tweaked throughout the years.
 It is important that coaches are willing to learn from each other and to share what we have learned.
-I would love to hear how others have set up their programs or to talk with anyone who might have questions about our program.
+I would love to hear how others have set up their programs or to talk with anyone who might have questions about our school-wide program design.

 Silver Spring, MD 20910